allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 tags: [tech, conference, testing, QA, agile]
 ---

-Last year [Agile Testing Days Conference](https://agiletestingdays.com/) was held between 6 - 8th December at Potsdam, Germany.
+Last year [Agile Testing Days Conference](https://agiletestingdays.com/) was held between 6th and 8th December at Potsdam, Germany.
 According to statistics provided by organizers there were around 600 attendants and about 30 speakers in keynotes / workshops.
 During the whole event around 22 different workshops took place, 9 keynotes and around 30 other speeches / presentations divided into 7 separate, parallel tracks.